 Letter of Intents (LOI) must be submitted to Research Development through a form by January 21, 2020.
 The form will be open for submissions on October 15, 2019.
 PI’s department chair should provide a Statement of Endorsement (short acknowledgement that the chair supports the project).
 Research Development will hold a seminar on December 18 to review criteria for preparing and submitting proposals with the faculty who submitted their LOI on December 7th.
 The deadline for full proposal submission is February 18, 2020 by 11:59 pm.
 No late submissions will be accepted.
 Award notifications will be given by the end of winter semester, and project funding can begin between April 2nd and July 31st.
 Please send your application in one PDF document.
-Use Times New Roman font in 11 point or larger, single spaced with 1″ margins.
-Send proposals to Conrad Monson at email@example.com or Kristen Kellems firstname.lastname@example.org.
+Use Times New Roman font in 11 point, single spaced with 1″ margins.
+Send proposals to RDadmin@byu.edu.
 Use the subject line “Application for IDR Origination Award.”

-Reporting: Due three months after end of grant.
-The final report should describe external proposal(s) and their status, and other research outcomes (publications, student mentoring activities, publications, and other results of note.
+• Written reports are due three months after the end of the grant.
+The final report should describe external proposal(s) and their status, and other research outcomes (publications, student mentoring activities, and other results of note).